jseales/vanguard_de_project/submissions/readme.md

 # Lauren Seales Vanguard / Onramp Data Engineering Project

 ## Contents

-	*ingest_transform.py
+* ingest_transform.py
-	*views.py
+* views.py
-	*visualize.py
+* visualize.py
-	*spotify.db
+* spotify.db
-	*visualizations.pdf
+* visualizations.pdf

 ### ingest_transform.py
-First I create an instance of spotipy.Spotify which will gather data.
+First I create an instance of `spotipy`.Spotify which will gather data.
 I define my list of bands, who represent a variety of styles and time periods.
 They all have animal-themed band names.
-I ingest data via the spotipy API, and store it in four DataFrames:
+I ingest data via the `spotipy` API, and store it in four DataFrames:
 * Artist
 * Album
 * Track